deeplearning4j/deeplearning4j/recurrentnetwork.md

 * [LSTM](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/layers/recurrent/LSTM.java)
 * [Graves LSTM](https://github.com/deeplearning4j/deeplearning4j/blob/master/deeplearning4j-core/src/main/java/org/deeplearning4j/nn/layers/recurrent/GravesLSTM.java) (Useful for sensor data and time series)

+## Loading Data for LSTMs

+In Deeplearning4j, LSTMs expect a matrix in which the first row, *x_i*, is given, and all subsequent rows, *x_s*, are what the neural network attempts to predict.
+This is a generative model, and there are no labels.
+There is no limit to the number of rows the matrix can contain, but all rows must have the same length.

+For example, input data could be:

+* A series of handwritten numerals from MNIST, in which case, each row would be 784 elements long.
+* A series of alphabetic characters, in which case, each row would be one element long.

 ### Resources

 * [Recurrent Neural Networks](http://people.idsia.ch/~juergen/rnn.html); Juergen Schmidhuber